zuiko21/minimOS/hard/acapulco.md

 will use *half the resolution*, both horizontal and vertical, of the VGA standard.

 Further divided by 16, this signal will provide the main **`Phi-2`** clock.
+This way, CPU accesses will be *interleaved* with CRTC accesses for **optimum performance**.

 ## Video output

 The main feature of the otherwise simple **Acapulco** computer is the VGA-compatible **colour video output**.
-But since a complete *4 bpp full VGA* signal would need at least *128 kiB of VRAM*, some measures must be taken in order to reduce the memory and bandwith requirememts so they fit into the 6502 capabilities:
+But since a complete *4 bpp full VGA* signal would need at least *128 kiB of VRAM*, some measures must be taken in order to reduce the memory and bandwith requirememts so they fit into the 6502's capabilities:

-- **Halving the resolution**, both H & V, giving a resolution similar to the usual *home computers* of old, via **line doubling**.
+1) **Halving the resolution**, both H & V, giving a resolution similar to the usual *home computers* of old, via **line doubling**.
-- The use of an **attribute area**, allowing the whole image to be stored like a *bitmap*, limited to **two available colours _each 8x8 pixels_**.
+1) The use of an **attribute area**, allowing the whole image to be stored like a *bitmap*, limited to **two available colours _each 8x8 pixels_**.

 These restrictions allow the whole VRAM area to fit into a mere **9 kiB** (1 for the